What should I eat to stay healthy in winter?

 Another added perk of fatty fish is that they are counted as a good dietary source of vitamin D. This nutrient isn't readily available in our food and, usually, we must rely on our exposure to the sun to synthesise the vitamin.
 This can present an obvious problem during the darker winter months and, often, we can risk starting to exhibit low vitamin D symptoms such as weak immunity, fatigue and low mood.

-Unfortunately, most foods sources of vitamin D are rooted in animal-based food products.
+Unfortunately, most food sources of vitamin D are rooted in animal-based food products.
 That's why, sometimes, a gentle supplement such as our Balance Mineral Drink might be required, just to keep your vitamin D levels nice and steady during winter.

 Cinnamon is a sweet, delicious spice that's often widely used during the winter season to add flavour to hot drinks and pastries.
 The good news is that this spice, in addition to being extremely tasty, is also brimming with health benefits.
 Cinnamon contains a plethora of antioxidants and has natural anti-inflammatory properties but, what makes it so useful, is that it's often linked to lowering our blood glucose levels.